fabulous-dev/Fabulous/docs/content/en/v2/getting-started/_index.md

 ## Requirements

-Working with Fabulous requires a few different tools:
+You will need to install a few different tools to work with Fabulous:
 - .NET 6.0 SDK or newer ([link](https://dotnet.microsoft.com/))
 - A compatible IDE:
   - Visual Studio 2021 or newer ([link](https://visualstudio.microsoft.com/vs/))
   - Visual Studio 2019 for Mac or newer ([link](https://visualstudio.microsoft.com/vs/mac/))
   - JetBrains Rider ([link](https://www.jetbrains.com/rider/) - available for Windows and macOS)
 - During installation, you will be asked to choose the workloads you want.
 Be sure to select the mobile development workload and F#.

-  Note if you choose JetBrains Rider, you will also need to install either VS or VS Mac since Rider doesn't install those workloads.
+_Note: if you choose JetBrains Rider, you will also need to install either Visual Studio or Visual Studio Mac since Rider won't install those workloads by itself._

 ## Creating a new Fabulous project